Canada: Deaths of indigenous women were 'genocide' | DW | 03.06.2019

 A Canadian government inquiry has concluded that the deaths of a thousand aboriginal women and girls in recent decades were a "national genocide."

-A 1,200-page report was released Monday detailing a Canadian government inquiry into more than 1,000 murdered and missing indigenous women and girls.
+A 1,200-page report was released Monday detailing a Canadian government inquiry into thousands of missing and murdered indigenous women and girls.
 It concluded that the deaths and disappearances of the women in recent decades constituted a "national genocide."

-The report, titled "Reclaiming Power and Place," was the result of a national inquiry commissioned by Trudeau in 2016.
-It said that the violence was due to long-standing discrimination against indigenous people and Canada's failure to protect them.
+The report, titled "Reclaiming Power and Place," was the result of a national inquiry commissioned by Prime Minister Justin Trudeau in 2016.

-The report was presented during a ceremony in Gatineau, Quebec, near the Canadian capital, Ottawa.
-The ceremony was attended by Prime Minister Trudeau, along with some of the hundreds of family members of those missing or murdered.
+It was presented during a ceremony in Gatineau, Quebec, near the Canadian capital, Ottawa.
+The ceremony was attended by Trudeau, along with some of the hundreds of family members of those missing or murdered.

+"Calls for justice are not mere recommendations or optional suggestions, they are legal imperatives," said the inquiry's chief commissioner, Marion Buller.

 Read more: Canadian MPs vote for papal apology over abuse of aboriginal children in schools